ashwinsingh7/Omdena-Smart-Agri-Using-AI-in-Kano-Nigeria/README.md

 - Clear, actionable communication for farmers:

 Instead of saying: “60% chance of precipitation”,
-→ Say: “Strong signs of rain coming.
+→ Say: “Strong signs of rain likely.
 Good time to prepare your fields this week.”

 Use Hausa voice alerts to ensure accessibility.